amirrezatav/Single-instance-applications/README.md

 * Attempt to Create the mutex.
    * If the mutex does not exist then this is the first instance of the application.
    *  If the mutex exist then terminate the second instance by returning from main().
-* Create the mutex if it does not already exist.
 * Release the mutex before returns.
 This only happens when the application closes.
 * close Pointer (HANDLE/void*)